-If you recently purchased new carpet for your home or are considering replacing your old flooring with carpet, you might be wondering how to take the best care of it and ensure that it stands the test of time.
-If your carpet is to be laid in an area where there is a large amount of footfall, such as the hall or the stairs, it is likely to need extra care.
-By taking care of your carpet, you can prevent it from deteriorating and, ultimately, looking unattractive.
+If you recently purchased new carpet for your home or are considering replacing your old flooring with carpet, then you might be wondering how to take the best care of it and ensure that it stands the test of time.
+If your carpet is to be laid in an area where there is a large amount of footfall, such as the hallway or stairs, it is likely to need extra care.
+By looking after your carpet, you can prevent it from deteriorating and, ultimately, looking unattractive.
 The very nature of carpets means that they are going to pick up dirt and dust and wear down after time.
-Nonetheless, there are a number of things you can do to keep them looking great as well as to revitalise them when necessary.
+Nonetheless, there are a number of things you can do to keep them looking great, as well as to revitalise them.
 Below we have listed a few tips for carpet care and things you need to know.